 The St. Louis office is located at 4433 Woodson Road St. Louis, MO 63134.

 Shipping Laboratory Equipment

-Additionally, any shipment that involves the move of a lab, or donated lab equipment to be used for research purposes only, needs the services of a customs broker as it may fall under the category of “duty free” entry.
+Additionally, any shipment that involves the movement of a lab, or donated lab equipment to be used for research purposes only, needs the services of a customs broker as it may fall under the category of “duty-free” entry.
 This circumstance requires the filing of specific paperwork that should be prepared by Purchasing Services and/or W.N.
 Epstein & Company.

-If your shipping requirements involve any of the above criteria, please contact Gary Maus at 935-7052 for assistance.
+If your shipping requirements involve any of the above criteria, please contact Rob Downey at 935-4298 for assistance.

 Imports using a purchase order